ignatandrei/RSCG_WebAPIExports/README.md

 ```

-Add to any url : .xlsx ( e.g.
+Add to any url : .xlsx or .csv ( e.g.

 for /WeatherForecast put /WeatherForecast.xlsx